 How do you stay connected to your Ancestors?

-Now that I have established boundaries & a healthy relationship with my ancestors, they protect, nurture & guide me through my daily life.
+Now that I have established boundaries & a healthier relationship with my ancestors, I feel they protect & guide me through my daily life.
 Empowering me to share their stories, their truths & to be who I really am without shame or fear.
 I stay connected to them by acknowledging & listening to them.
 By telling their stories, learning about their cultures, eating their foods.
 Being quiet in nature, gardening, my hands covered in soil making plant medicine, braiding my hair, drumming, listening to the Runes.